Options - Regain Your Health

 Why is professional treatment necessary for anorexia nervosa?

 Professional treatment for anorexia nervosa is necessary because it is a complex disorder that requires a comprehensive approach.
-A team of health professionals, including doctors, nutritionists, psychiatrists, and therapists, can address the physical, nutritional, and psychological aspects of the condition.
+A team of health professionals, including doctors, nutritionists, mental health providers, and therapists, can address the physical, nutritional, and psychological aspects of the condition.

 What does anorexia nervosa treatment involve?